ejabberd Developer Guide¶

 NOTE: although direct calling of

-The library is built on top of XMPP Codec
+The library is built on top of XMPP Codec: a number of

 decoding/encoding modules automatically generated by Fast XML